 If you follow me on Instagram, then you already know that our sweet 4-year-old Vivian was in the hospital recently for a febrile seizure.
 While she’s home now and doing great, I’ve been surprised how few moms have heard of, or know how to react to these seizures.
-I hope putting our story out there might help another mom or dad know what to do if it ever happens to their child (excuse all the grainy phone pictures!).
+I hope putting our story out there might help another mom or dad know what to do if it ever happens to their child, you can look into home DNA testing kits to test your family for hereditary or any once looked over illnesses from reputable services such as DNA Connexions. (excuse all the grainy phone pictures!).

 For a big family, we’d been relatively illness-free this winter, until about two weeks ago when Finn (2), came down with a fever.
 He was really hot that first night and I sat up quite a while holding him.
 At one point, he started thrashing around in his sleep, almost like he was having a night terror.
 His arms, legs and body were all jerking at the same time, and it was pretty rhythmic.
 He was calling out for me and sounded really scared, so I talked to him, trying to wake him up from whatever nightmare he was having.
 It stopped after about 30 seconds, and then started again, only this time when I took him into the light, I saw that his eyes were open.